GoogleCloudPlatform/opentelemetry-operations-java/exporters/auto/README.md

-# Auto-Coonfiguration for OpenTelemetry in Google Cloud
+# Auto-Configuration for OpenTelemetry in Google Cloud

 [![Maven Central][maven-image]][maven-url]